valhuber/fab_nw/README.md

 # fab_nw
-Work in Progress - Generate Flask Application Builder `views.py` file - to build a multi-page app (1 page per table) of multi-table pages (includes 'references' for related child data).
+Generates Flask Application Builder `views.py` file - to build a __multi-page__ app (1 page per table) of __multi-table__ pages (includes 'references' for related child data).

 This is a fab project for nw (sqllite).
-It contains the generation code (see Explore, below), along with the nw project for illustration and testing.
+It contains the generation code (work in progress - see Explore, below), along with the nw project for illustration and testing.

 ## Background